vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 ## Wednesday July 15

-Somem time in the evening, I went to Bangkok Thai Cuisine and got a yellow curry tofu for takeout.
+Some time in the evening, I went to Bangkok Thai Cuisine and got a yellow curry tofu for takeout.

+## Friday July 17

+Between 3 PM and 4 PM, I went to downtown Berkeley.
+I first went to Trader Joe's, and checked out at 3:35 PM with Michael.
+I then got a spinach masala dosa from Udupi Palace.